nightmare-tech/PWD_Vault/README.md

     source bin/activate
     ```

- 2. **Install the necessary packages, if this results in error it might the case of a lower C++ Version.Prefer installing the python modules manually**
+ 2. **Install the necessary packages.
+If this results in error it might the case of a lower C++ Version.Prefer installing the python modules manually**

     ```
     pip install -r requirements.txt